gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 #### Application approval

-When an approval request has been accepted for an application, the Okta service will assign the user to the application.
-When the approval is rescinded, the user will be removed from the application.
+When an approval request has been accepted for an Okta based application, the Okta service will assign the user to the application in Okta.
+When the approval is rescinded, the user will be removed from the application in Okta.

 #### Group approval

-When an approval request has been accepted for a group, the Okta service assign the user to the given group using the API.
-When the approval is rescinded, the user will be removed from the group.
+When an approval request has been accepted for a group, the Okta service assign the user to the given group in Okta.
+When the approval is rescinded, the user will be removed from the group in Okta.

 #### What groups and applications can users request?